KASSSCH/FileHostingWebServer/README.md

 <h1> Description </h1>
-Basic webpage made for hosting files and accessing them from any part of the globe, with the help on ngrok.
-Could be hosted to tor network for a safer environment, could be also used for sharing files with friends on the fly! using python-flask, html/js , gunicorn, and ngrok. easy to use just follow the instructions!
+Basic webpage made for hosting files and accessing them from any part of the globe, with the help on ngrok, could be also used for sharing files with friends on the fly! using python-flask, html/js , gunicorn, and ngrok. easy to use just follow the instructions!

 <h1>installation</h1>